"Married, huh?" My dad's voice sounds tinny and far away. "Not pregnant, are you?"

 I'm unable to resist kissing her yet again.
 "You are very pretty, but I don't think it has much to do with the dress.
 And I hope you're not planning on wearing it too long."
 I raise an eyebrow at her as she giggles and pinches my arm.
 "Ready, Mrs. Cullen?"

 Every time I call her that, her cheeks flush pink.
 I love it.

 We race out the door amid more cheering and clapping, I watch my wife as she squeals and ducks from the birdseed that pelts us from all sides.
 We laugh harder as we collapse into the backseat of the limo and brush seeds and petals from each other's hair and clothing.

 When the limo lurches forward, I know we won't have much time before we arrive at the hotel.
 I reach for Bella, framing her soft face with my hands.
 "Thank you," I tell her, hoping every bit of reverence I have for her shows on my face.

 "For what?" she asks, placing her hands on top of mine.

 "For marrying me.
 For being you.
 For making me laugh.
 Everything, Bella."

-I'd barely gotten the words out before her lips were on mine.
-Her hands grasped the lapels of my jacket.
-"I love you so much, Edward Cullen," she said between kisses.
+I barely get the words out before her lips are on mine.
+Her hands grasp the lapels of my jacket.
+"I love you so much, Edward Cullen," she says between kisses.
 "And the same goes for me.
-I can't even tell you how happy I am."
-She back away slightly and looked me in the eyes.
-"How in love I am."
+There aren't words."

-I smiled the lopsided smile she'd proclaimed her favorite all those months ago and, pulling her into my arms, kissed her temple and hummed a verse of her song.
-Even as it was happening, I couldn't wait to spend the rest of my life loving her, starting with tonight…and then our tropical honeymoon…and then…
+I smile the lopsided smile she proclaimed her favorite all those months ago, kiss her temple, and hum a verse of her song.
+Even as it's happening, I can't wait to spend the rest of my life loving her, starting with tonight…and then our tropical honeymoon…and then…